vbookshelf/Offline-MedAi-Console/README.md

 In an era of diminishing digital trust, this app has a transparent design.
 When you start the app, a terminal window opens along with the interface.
 Traditional apps hide their inner workings.
 But, for a privacy-focused tool, visibility is security.

 The terminal serves as a real-time audit log.
 It provides technical proof of privacy.
 A visible terminal transforms the user from a passive consumer into an auditor.
-This reduces privacy anxiety."
+This reduces privacy anxiety.

 <br>